abelpz/extensible-rcl/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

 **Data**

-This is an example of how to list things you need to use the software and how to install them.
+This is an example of how to list things you need to use the library and how to install them.
 * npm
   ```sh
   npm install npm@latest -g